Sunday Ratings: Game 4 Another Win for FOX

 Prejudging the Newest Amazing Racers

-Sorry, Viva Laughlin, but I couldn’t be more excited that The Amazing Race is back.
+Sorry, Viva Laughlin, but I couldn’t be more excited that is back.
 It is my favorite reality show and (full disclosure) the only one for which I’ve ever made an audition tape.
 Remember me from that one season?
 No, you don’t, because I was never chosen.
 But, even though I was snubbed by the show, I still love it, and as the premiere draws near, I thought I’d take a moment to judge several books by their covers and give you my initial thoughts on the newest crop of racers and how much I want them to win.

 Click to continue reading Prejudging the Newest Amazing Racers